Plutonomicon/plutarch-plutus/docs/GUIDE.md

 x :: Term s PBool
 x = pconstant True
 ```
+> Aside: Did you know you could also build `PAsData` constant terms directly?
+If you wanted to build a `Term s (PAsData PBool)` from a Haskell boolean - you should use `pconstantData True`.
+Although `pdata (pconstant True)` would achieve the same thing - it won't actually be as efficient!
+See, `pconstantData` builds a constant directly - wheras `pdata` *potentially* dispatches to a builtin function call.
+Also see: [Prefer statically building constants](#prefer-statically-building-constants-whenever-possible).

 Or from Plutarch terms within other constructors using `pcon` (requires [`PlutusType`/`PCon`](#plutustype-pcon-and-pmatch) instance)-
 ```haskell